 Ashbury is only about 10 kilometres south west of Sydney but most Sydneysiders are unaware of its existence.
 It lies between Ashfield and Canterbury.
 Before 1925 it was known as variously as Canterbury, Canterbury Heights, Ashfield South and Ashfield Heights and Goodlet's Bush.
-When the local primary school was built in 1925 and called Ashbury Public School the local area also became known as Ashbury.
+When the local primary school was built in 1925 and initially called Ashfield South but the name was changed to Ashbury Public School the local area also became known as Ashbury.

 I have met numerous people who have lived in the suburb for over 45 years and a few who have been in their homes for 70 years.
 Ashbury is the sort of suburb that people move into, raise their families and then grow old slowly.
 As one wag I met recently said ‘People are dying to get out of Ashbury... it’s the only way they leave.’